OctoConsulting/workshop-watsonxai-foundations/self-guided-labs/level-1/lab-0-laptop-environment-setup/README.md

 </p>

 ### 4: Obtain your IBM Cloud API key <a id="obtain-api-key"></a>
-You will need your IBM Cloud API key to authenticate the Watson Machine Learning Python SDK client and interact with watsonx.ai foundation models. **Note that this is the conventional IBM Cloud API key, which you may have already created in the past.** Use your existing API key or follow [these instructions](https://cloud.ibm.com/docs/account?topic=account-userapikey&interface=ui#create_user_key) to generate a new one.
+You will need your IBM Cloud API key to authenticate the Watson Machine Learning Python SDK client and interact with watsonx.ai foundation models. **Note that this is the conventional IBM Cloud API key, which you may have already created in the past.** Use your existing API key or follow [these instructions](https://cloud.ibm.com/docs/account?topic=account-userapikey&interface=ui#create_user_key) to generate a new one in the [IBM cloud console](https://cloud.ibm.com).
 You will need this API key for [step 8](#environment-files).

 ### 5: Clone the Workshop's Github repo <a id="clone-watsonxai-repo"></a>
 If you're a Github pro then you can directly clone this wastonx.ai workshop repo.
 Otherwise we recommend downloading and installing the [Github Desktop](https://desktop.github.com/) and then cloning this watsonx.ai workshop repo.
 Here are instructions on [how to clone a repository using Github Desktop](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/adding-and-cloning-repositories/cloning-a-repository-from-github-to-github-desktop).